dyanajoice/NFLTEST/README.md

 Program.cs: The entry point of the application.
 It initializes the depth chart with players and runs example operations.
 DepthChart.cs: Contains the DepthChart class which manages the depth chart operations.
 Player.cs: Contains the Player class which represents a player.
+DepthchartTest.cs : xUnit Test case file to cover all the edge cases and all the test cases passed.

+Testing
+This project includes xUnit test cases to ensure all functionalities work correctly.
+All test cases have been written to cover various edge cases and have passed successfully, ensuring robustness and reliability.

+To run the tests:

+Navigate to the test project directory:

+cd NFLDepthChart.Tests

+Run the tests:
+dotnet test

 Contact:
 If you have any questions or suggestions, feel free to open an issue or contact me at [thabijose7@example.com].